Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

-Dashlane and LastPass are currently two of the most popular password managers on the market, and deciding between the two in our comprehensive review and comparison was anything but easy.
-To make your choice easier, we've put them head to head in this article, evaluating how they fare against one another across seven different categories.
-Read on to not only find out which takes the crown but also to see whether it's a knock-out or decided by points!
+Dashlane and LastPass are two of the most popular password managers on the market.
+It was very hard to choose between them in our comprehensive review and comparison.
+We've put them head to head in this article, to see how they stack up across seven categories.
+Read on to find out which takes the crown!

 Dashlane vs. LastPass